selmaintelligence/chatgpt_memory_templates/templates/README.md

 # Overview

-=This directory contains markdown templates for ChatGPT's personalization memory functions.
-=Below are links to all raw templates and examples.
-=Copy and paste the raw code into ChatGPT's text prompt.
+This directory contains markdown templates for ChatGPT's personalization memory functions.
+Below are links to all raw templates and examples.
+Copy and paste the raw code into ChatGPT's text prompt.

 ## Categories